Aminatta Forna: Happiness

-Happiness, Forna's fourth novel, was published in the US in March 2018, and in the UK in April 2018.
+Happiness, Forna's fourth novel, was published in the U.S. in March 2018, and in the UK in April 2018.
 It explores themes of love, trauma, migration and belonging, the conflict between nature and civilisation, and how multi-layered experiences can grow resilience.
 Psychiatrist Dr. Attila Asara of Ghana and Jean Turane of America meet by chance and grow from their newfound relationship.
 Asara suggests that people try to live a "wrinkle-free" life, although he argues that one must live in discomfort to live a full life.
 Asara compares trauma survivors and Turane's foxes: the foxes try to outsmart humans while trauma survivors outsmart the damage they went through to try to maintain a normal life.

 Happiness has been featured on several recommended reading lists, including BBC Culture, The Root, The Guardian, The Irish Times, and The i Paper.

 The Star Tribune described Happiness as "a tightly focused two-hander".
 The Financial Times review of Happiness said: "Forna is a risk-taker, a writer who doesn't hold back from tackling big themes".
 The Washington Post described Forna as a "subtle and knowing" writer able to fold "weighty matter into her buoyant creation with a sublimely delicate touch".
 The Seattle Times wrote: "Forna's prose is precise ... stunning in its clarity".

 Kirkus Reviews, featuring the author on its cover, wrote: "Low-key yet piercingly empathetic, Forna's latest explores instinct, resilience, and the complexity of human coexistence, reaffirming her reputation for exceptional ability and perspective."
 The Sunday Times review notes: "Forna circles ...
 Her path is never straight, she doubles back, crisscrosses ... she approaches the thought from elliptical angles, bringing moments of startling clarity.
 This walk is never dull."
 The Observers Alex Preston wrote of Happiness: "It is as if the author has privileged access into multiple spheres of existence, learning the secret languages of each".
 Reviewing Happiness in The Guardian, Diana Evans wrote that it "builds in resonance beyond the final page".
 In The Spectator, Kate Webb wrote of Happiness: "Forna's piercingly intelligent and interrogative novel ... registers tectonic shifts taking place in the world and provokes us to think anew about war, and what we take for peace and happiness."

 Happiness was featured on numerous international end-of-2018 round-ups as one of the best books of the year, including Kirkus Reviews, the UK's The Guardian, and South Africa's Sunday Times.

 Happiness was longlisted for the European Literature Prize in March 2019, and shortlisted for both the Royal Society of Literature (RSL) Ondaatje Prize, and the Jhalak Prize in April 2019.